robren/old-pelican-based-blog/README.md

     pip install -U pelican
 ```

-- The themes updated by performing a git pull in the pelican-themse directory
+- The themes updated by performing a git pull in the pelican-themes directory

-- The blog updated by adding new content and "publishing it" using on of the "fabric" commands
+- The blog updated by adding new content and "publishing it" using one of the "fabric" commands

 ```shell
 	test-lt :: ~/Blog/robren-blog » fab -l